Sturm-Liouville operators with measure-valued coefficients: Boundary conditions

 \section{Boundary conditions}

-If $\tau$ is in the l.c.~case at some endpoint, functions with~\eqref{eqn:ufuncBCa} (resp. with~\eqref{eqn:ufuncBCb}) always exist.
-Indeed one may take them to coincide near the endpoint with some real solutions of $(\tau-z)u=0$ with $W(u_1,u_2)=1$ for some $z\in\R$ and use Lemma~\ref{lem:funcdomtmax}.
+Note that if $\tau$ is in the l.c.~case at some endpoint, such functions $w_1$, $w_2\in\Tmax$ with~\eqref{eqn:ufuncBCa} (respectively with~\eqref{eqn:ufuncBCb}) always exist.
+Indeed, one may take them to coincide near this endpoint with some real solutions $u_1$, $u_2$ of $(\tau-z)u=0$ with $W(u_1,u_2)=1$ for some $z\in\R$ and use Lemma~\ref{lem:funcdomtmax}.

 In the regular case these functionals may take the form of point evaluations of the function and its quasi-derivative at the boundary point.